rafikcyp/AL_Ma/README.md

 3- The tool I used : I used cypress in order to harmonize the test tools. using the the same tool for front end and back end automation, is benefic,  especially since cypress is a powerful tool for both
-4- What i would have done differently if i had more time: Deepen the test scenarios, including passing scenarios and non-passing scenarios
+4- What i would have done differently if i had more time: Deepen the test scenarios, including passing scenarios and non-passing scenarios checking moire values in the body instead of checking just the reponse code status.